amehraj/webshop-tuni/README.md

 In our course we were taught about security threats such as Cross Site Scripting, Cross-Site Request Forgery, Injection Attacks, Directory Traversal. <br />
 Request headers are set with 'Access-Control-Allow-Methods' and 'Access-Control-Allow-Headers' to avoid unwanted method requests.
 Basic Authentication is implemented for prevention of unauthenticated usage.
 Unauthorized access has been blocked with user validation.
 Also user input is validated using mongoose schema validation.
 Although this does not prevent Injection Attacks completely, it creates a primary barrier for the application against such attacks.

+## Instructions to run the application

+Run Locally: The application can be cloned using SSH 'git@course-gitlab.tuni.fi:webdev1-autumn-2021/webdev1-group76.git' or HTTPS 'https://course-gitlab.tuni.fi/webdev1-autumn-2021/webdev1-group76.git' to run locally.
+After cloning, the dependencies need to be installed with 'npm install'.
+MongoDB needs to be running on the machine to run the application.
+To start the application the following command needs to be run 'npm start'.
+(For Dev mode: npm run nodemon). <br />

+Run in Heroku: The application is already deployed in Heroku: https://webshop-tuni-webdev1.herokuapp.com/   <br />
+The application is connected to MongoDB Atlas and users for both customer and admin are creted for usage.  <br />

+CUSTOMER LOGIN:
+e-mail: customer@email.com
+password: 1234567890

+ADMIN LOGIN:
+e-mail: admin@email.com
+password: 1234567890